LambethCouncil/opendata_api/README.md

 An API and publishing tool for Lambeth Open Data.

+## Todo

+ - Respond_to JSONP
+ - Probably loads of other stuff...

 ## Data types

 In order to publish data to the API, they should be formatted as one of the following: